solana-foundation/developer-content/content/guides/dapps/journal.md

 }
 ```

-In the above code, we use the `close` contraint to close out the account and
+In the above code, we use the `close` constraint to close out the account
-refund the rent back to the journal entry's owner.
+on-chain and refund the rent back to the journal entry's owner.

-The `seeds` and `bump` contraints are needed to validate the account.
+The `seeds` and `bump` constraints are needed to validate the account.

-### Build and deploy your Anchor Program
+### Build and deploy your Anchor program

 ```shell
 npm run anchor build
 npm run anchor deploy
 ```

-## Connecting a Solana Program to a UI
+## Connecting a Solana program to a UI

 `create-solana-dapp` already sets up a UI with a wallet connector for you.
 All
 we need to do is simply modify if to fit your newly created program.

-To recap,
-this journal program has the following instructions:
+Since this journal program has the three instructions, we will need components

-- Create Entry
-- Update Entry
-- Delete Entry

-So we will need components on the UI that will call each of these
+in the UI that will be able to call each of these instructions:

-instructutions.
-Let's navigate to `web/components/journal`.
+- create entry
+- update entry
+- delete entry

+Within your project's repo, open the
+`web/components/journal/journal-data-access.tsx` to add code to be able to call
-Open `journal-data-access.tsx` and we'll add our three instructions.
+each of our instructions.

 Update the `useJournalProgram` function to be able to create an entry: